farhanishmam/farhanishmam.github.io/_pages/about.md

         .justified-text-para {
             text-align: justify;
             font-size: 16px;
         }

     </style>

 </head>
 </html>
 <p class="justified-text">
-Hi, I'm Farhan, an incoming PhD student at KSoC, UofU.
+Hi, I'm Farhan, a graduate PhD student at KSoC, UofU.
 I'm currently working as a lecturer at <a href="https://cse.iutoic-dhaka.edu/">IUT-CSE</a> and a part-time research intern at <a href="https://www.yaanatech.com/">Yaana Technologies</a>.
 Prior to that, I obtained my Bachelor's degree from IUT-CSE.<br><br>Currently, I am exploring domain adaptation and continual learning for Vision-Language Models (VLMs), specifically its application in computer use.
 Broadly speaking, my research interests span:
 </p>
 <ul>
   <li>Continual & Lifelong learning for VLMs</li>